AleksSv/WhoIsExploration/README.md

     sudo awk 'match($0,/[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}/) {print substr($0, RSTART, RLENGTH)}' /var/log/auth.log
 ```
 [awk](http://unixhelp.ed.ac.uk/CGI/man-cgi?awk) is another pattern scanning tool, however with the code above I can isolate regular expressions that I've found, the regular expression that I've written looks for <IP Address>.

+It is very important that you do apt-get install gawk
 ```vim
     115.236.179.140
 ```